Health Policy and Management Department

 Howard Forman, M.D., Director

-Claire Masters, M.H.P., Program Manager
+Claire Masters, M.H.P., Associate Director

 Future health care managers will be involved in a wide range of settings, including hospitals, health systems, pharmaceutical and biotechnology companies, health maintenance organizations, managed care companies, insurance companies, and consulting.
 The Health Care Management program—within the Department of Health Policy and Management—was designed with the realization that both management training and public health training are needed to adequately prepare future leaders in health care management.
 The program is offered in conjunction with the Yale School of Management (SOM).
 The management courses at SOM, combined with HPM offerings and an integrative course in the second year, give students an excellent foundation for work in the field.